11 Things to Do in Verona, Italy + Useful Tips from a Local

 When I first climbed Torre dei Lamberti I loved the view, but unfortunately, since my first and second visits things have changed and now there’s a net (I assume people were throwing things down).
 It’s still fun to go up if you have the time.

-The tower is 83 meters high and in 1464 an octagonal tower floor was added.
-The tower has an elevator, but afterward you’ll still have to climb a few last steps yourself.
+The tower is 83 meters high, and in 1464, an octagonal floor was added.
+It has an elevator, but afterward, you’ll still have to climb a few last steps yourself.

 Overlooking Piazza dei Signori in Verona with its vibrant red roofs in the shape of a heart